Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     | 12/26/2018 | 1832     |

-In the following example, the `DataNode.filter()^` method will return all the records from the data node where the value of the "nb_sales" field is equal to 1500.
+In the following example, the `DataNode.filter()^` method will return all the records from the data node where the value of the "nb_sales" field is equal to 1550.
 The following examples represent the results when read from a data node with different _exposed_type_:

 ```python
 filtered_data = data_node.filter(("nb_sales", 1550, Operator.EQUAL))
 ```

-!!! example "Filter data where "nb_sales" is equal to 1550"
+!!! example "The value of `filtered_data` where "nb_sales" is equal to 1550"

     === "exposed_type = "pandas""

         ```python
-        filtered_data = pandas.DataFrame
+        pandas.DataFrame
         (
                      date  nb_sales
             0  12/24/2018      1550